MHD Turbulence: A Biased Review: MHD Dynamo Meets Reconnection

 The RMHD cascade seeded by the production of flux ropes in tearing folds, as just described, will do what an RMHD cascade does: push energy to smaller scales, become aligned and be eventually disrupted by tearing.
 The arguments of \secref{sec:recturb} apply: a succession of mini-cascades will be seeded, etc., as per \figref{fig:spectrum}.
-One expects a $k^{-3/2}$ spectrum \exref{eq:Perez} down to the disruption scale set by \exref{eq:lambdaD}, viz., \beq \lD \sim \lR\Rm_{\lR}^{-4/7}(1+\Pm)^{-2/7} \sim L\,\Rm_L^{-41/63}(1+\Pm)^{-41/126}. \eeq Below this scale, the mini-cascades will have a $k^{-11/5}$ spectral envelope described by \exref{eq:Ek_bounds} (\figref{fig:dynamo_spectrum}).
+One expects a $k^{-3/2}$ spectrum \exref{eq:Perez} down to the disruption scale set by \exref{eq:lambdaD}, viz., \beq \lD \sim \lR\Rm_{\lR}^{-4/7}(1+\Pm)^{-2/7} \sim L\,\Rm_L^{-41/63}(1+\Pm)^{-41/126}. \eeq Below this scale, the mini-cascades will have a $k^{-11/5}$ spectral envelope described by~\exref{eq:Ek_bounds} (\figref{fig:dynamo_spectrum}).
 The final resistive cut-off is then determined by \exref{eq:K_cutoff}: \beq \lres \sim \lR \tRe_{\lR}^{-3/4} \sim \lR\Rm_L^{-5/12}(1+\Pm)^{11/12} \sim L\,\tRe_L^{-3/4}, \eeq the Kolmogorov scale again---reassuringly, some things in the world never change.

-Thus, turbulence in the saturated state of dynamo is, at scales below $\lR$, likely to be similar to the tearing-mediated turbulence of \secref{sec:recturb}, the only difference being that the direction of the ``local mean field'' will be fluctuating strongly and all the statistics will be isotropic overall (although certainly not isotropic with respect to this fluctuating local mean field, as indeed spotted by~\citealt{beresnyak09slopes}).
+Thus, turbulence in the saturated state of small-scale dynamo is, at scales below $\lR$, likely to be similar to the tearing-mediated turbulence of \secref{sec:recturb}, the only difference being that the direction of the ``local mean field'' will be fluctuating strongly and all the statistics will be isotropic overall (although certainly not isotropic with respect to this fluctuating local mean field, as indeed spotted by~\citealt{beresnyak09slopes} and, most recently, studied by \citealt{stonge20}; in a decaying, no-mean-field set up, this was shown already by \citealt{milano01}).
 An aesthetically pleasing conclusion from all this is that universality is regained at small scales: even without the crutch of the mean field, MHD turbulence manages to turn itself into RMHD (Alfv\'enic) turbulence, at least in local patches where it is seeded by the tearing of the folds.